jadecarino/isolated/mvp/resources/README.txt

 --------------------

-For information about installing the Galasa plug-in and getting started with using Galasa, go to the "Docs > Installing the Galasa plug-in" documentation on the Galasa website.
+For information about installing the Galasa plug-in and getting started with using Galasa, go to the "Docs > Getting started" documentation on the Galasa website.

 Note that the Galasa Ecosystem is not supported in IBM Distribution for Galasa version 1.0.